Our Five Favorite Summer Veggies - And How To Eat Them

 Cucumbers

-Fresh, local cucumbers have a bright, clean flavor that makes a great base for your fresh green juice or serves as the foundation for delicious salads!
+Fresh cucumbers have a bright, clean flavor that makes a great base for your homemade green juice or serves as the foundation of delicious salads.

 Extremely low in calories, cucumbers are composed primarily of water, making them a simple, healthy snack that boosts hydration.
-Plus, when you add fresh, organic cucumbers to your diet, you'll get an excellent source of phytonutrients which help reduce inflammation in the body and provide you with vitamins and minerals.
+Plus, when you add organic cucumbers to your diet, you’ll get an excellent source of phytonutrients, which help reduce inflammation in the body and provide you with vitamins and minerals.

 Try eating your cucumbers in a soup by making our watermelon and cucumber gazpacho.
-It's so refreshing and is perfect plate after a long day in the sun.
+It’s a refreshing and perfect dish after a long day in the sun.

 Find more recipes including cucumbers below: